ishine/MaAI/README.md

 ## 🆕 Update

-- We launched the MaAI project and repository here! 🚀  (July 24th, 2025)
+- We launched the MaAI project and repository here! 🚀  (August 13th, 2025)

 <br>